 Shower Filter Lifespan

 Another thing to consider when it comes to shower filters is their lifespan.
-Because these filters last only about six months depending on the amount of water you use, they’re temporary solutions at best.
+Because these filters last only about three to six months depending on the amount of water you use, they’re temporary solutions at best.
 More comprehensive systems, like whole-home filtration systems or water softeners, last much longer (sometimes even decades) when installed and maintained properly.

 As with most home-improvement options, shower filters have pros and cons.
 Here’s an honest look at what you can expect from these filters: